-During a Child Protective Services (CPS) case, it may feel like you have no rights to assert but believe me that is only how it feels.
-Once you take a step back and examine the situation for what it truly is you will come to realize that not only are you afforded rights in a CPS case but it is to your advantage to utilize them early and often.
+During a Child Protective Services (CPS) case, it may feel like you have no right to assert but believe me, that is only how it feels.
+Once you take a step back and examine the situation for what it truly is, you will come to realize that not only are you afforded rights in a CPS case, but it is to your advantage to utilize them early and often.
 That’s not to say doing so is easy or without necessary effort.
 However, doing so will sure feel better than sitting back and watching the case proceed without any action being taken on your part.

 The right to hire an attorney or be appointed one by a court

-The best option for your rights to be protected in a CPS case is to hire an attorney or to have one appointed to you.
+The best option for your rights to be protected in a CPS case is to hire a cps defense attorney or to have one appointed to you.
 Qualifying to have an attorney appointed to you is based on whether or not you can afford to pay for one on your own.
-If you receive government assistance for food or housing it is likely that you would also qualify to have an attorney appointed to you in your CPS case.
+If you receive government assistance for food or housing, likely, you would also qualify to have an attorney appointed to you in your CPS case.

 You will likely need to ask a judge to have a lawyer appointed to you.
 At your initial court hearing, you should bring this issue up to the judge.
-A consideration will need to be made as to whether or not you can afford an attorney.
-In all likelihood, an attorney will be provided to you and your hearing will be re-scheduled until a later time after you and your attorney have had an opportunity to discuss the merits of your case.
+Consideration will need to be made as to whether or not you can afford an attorney to help you defend against the CPS allegations.
+In all likelihood, an attorney will be provided to you, and your hearing will be rescheduled until a later time after you and your attorney have had an opportunity to discuss the merits of your case.

 The right to know what is happening with your child and your case

-One of the big concerns that people I meet with have in regard to CPS cases is that CPS is going to pull a fast one on you and your family in the middle of the night and the next thing you know your child will be living outside your home on a permanent basis.
+One of the big concerns that people I meet with regarding CPS cases is that CPS will pull a fast one on you and your family in the middle of the night, and the next thing you know, your child will be living outside your home permanently.
 Fortunately, this is not something that can happen in an actual CPS case.

-For starters, CPS must tell you the nature of their investigation into you, your family and your home.
-It is not something that the investigation will begin without your having been told at least the basic framework of the investigation and its purpose.
-If CPS eventually speaks to your child or actually wins possession of him or her notice must be provided to you.
-Notice means that the reasons your child was taken into their temporary custody must be provided as well as a description of your rights and contact information for CPS should be provided as well.
+For starters, CPS must tell you the nature of their investigation into you, your family, and your home.
+It is not something that the investigation will begin without being told at least the basic framework of the investigation and its purpose.
+If CPS eventually speaks to your child or actually wins possession of him or her, notice must be provided to you.
+Notice means that the reasons your child was taken into their temporary custody must be provided, as well as a description of your rights and contact information for CPS should be provided as well.

 The relatives that stand the best chance of being viable options for your child to reside with tend to be those with no criminal records and those without any involvement with CPS in their own lives.
 From your child’s perspective, it can be intimidating to leave their home to have to go live with a stranger in a strange home.
-The opportunity to have your child reside with a relative on a temporary basis is one of the most important rights that you should exercise in regard to a CPS case.
+The opportunity to have your child reside with a relative temporarily is one of the most important rights you should exercise regarding a CPS case.

 CPS will conduct permanency placement meetings- attend each one

-Ultimately the goal for CPS in their cases is to come to a resolution as to where your child should reside on a permanent basis.
+Ultimately the goal for CPS in their cases is to resolve where your child should reside permanently.
 Your CPS case can last approximately one year but typically is resolved faster.
-Most cases will result in your child being returned to your home but CPS will have other plans in place if that is not possible.
+Most cases will result in your child being returned to your home, but CPS will have other plans in place if that is not possible.
 Adoption or having your child reside permanently with a relative are two options that are often created in CPS cases.

-A permanency placement meeting occurs during a CPS case and the subject being discussed in the hearing is where your child can live permanently at the conclusion of the case.
+A permanency placement meeting occurs during a CPS case and the subject being discussed in the hearing is where your child can live permanently after the case.
 Whatever plan has been created by you and CPS, that plan will be reviewed with an eye on meeting the goals of that plan in mind.

 The right to review court orders and CPS documents

-After your investigation and CPS case has concluded you can review the case records to see what work has been done by CPS in their investigation of you.
-Certain information will not be made available to you (like the identity of the person who reported abuse or neglect of your child to CPS), but the majority of the information related to your case will be available in the CPS case records.
+After your investigation and CPS case has concluded, you can review the case records to see what work has been done by CPS in their investigation of you.
+Certain information will not be made available to you (like the identity of the person who reported abuse or neglect of your child to CPS).
+Still, most of the information related to your case will be available in the CPS case records.

-How did you even get in this mess?
-The reasons why CPS gets involved in your life will be discussed in tomorrow’s blog
+How did you even get into this mess?
+The reasons why CPS gets involved in your life will be discussed in tomorrow’s blog.

 Other Articles you may be interested in: